How Loan Officers Qualify Borrowers

 Importance Of Automated Underwriting System Approval Prior To Issuing A Pre-Approval Letter

-Make sure to get an approve/eligible per automated findings before issuing a pre-approval letter:
+Ensure you obtain an approved/eligible status per automated findings before issuing a pre-approval letter:

-• For example, if a borrower had a 580 FICO credit score and qualifies for a 3.5% down payment FHA home purchase loan, the Automated Underwriting System can request verification of rent as part of the condition
+For example, if a borrower has a 580 FICO credit score and qualifies for a 3.5% down payment FHA home purchase loan, the Automated Underwriting System (AUS) may require verification of rent as part of the conditions.

-• If the borrower has been living with family and cannot provide 12 months canceled checks and/or bank statements showing their rental payments being deducted out of their bank account, then this borrower will not qualify for an FHA Loan
+Suppose the borrower has been living with family and cannot provide 12 months of canceled checks or bank statements showing their rental payments being deducted from their bank account.
+In that case, this borrower will not qualify for an FHA Loan.
+This is because the verification of rent cannot be proven, making the AUS invalid.

 About The Author Of How Loan Officers Qualify Borrowers

-Both Alex Carlucci and Michelle McCue are available 7 days a week, evenings, weekends, and holidays to take on calls from borrowers.
+Both Alex Carlucci and Gustan Cho Associates are available 7 days a week, evenings, weekends, and holidays to take on calls from borrowers.
 Over 75% of our borrowers are folks who have gotten a last-minute mortgage loan denial.
 Or are going through a major stressful loan process due to not being properly qualified by their current loan officers.
+Click here to find a loan officer for your loan

 How Loan Officers Qualify Borrowers: Importance Of Fully Qualifying Borrowers Prior To Issuing Pre-Approvals